-Jumper inserted in Position A \rightarrow 0 0.05 mA monitoring scale; Jumper inserted in Position B \rightarrow 0 5 mA monitoring scale.
+Jumper inserted in Position A Jumper inserted in Position B 0 , 0.03 mA monitoring scale;

+→ 0 , 3 mA monitoring scale.

-Since the position of this jumper is NOT tested by the board circuitry, the software will show ALWAYS the same monitoring scale, specifically the default one which is $0 \div 5$ mA.
-Consequently, it is up to the user to divide the readout by 10 if the jumper is in position A.
+Since the position of this jumper is NOT tested by the board circuitry, the software will show ALWAYS the same monitoring scale; consequently, it is up to the user to divide the readout by 10 if the jumper is in position A.

 3.2.4.
-Setting the VBIAS voltages asymmetrically about the VREF voltages

-In the default configuration the VBIAS differential voltages (VBP_LY0...4 and VBN_LY0...4) are set symmetrically about the relevant reference voltage VRF_LY0...4 by means of a resistive divider.
-The resistors which constitute the divider have been left accessible to the user in order to change them in case the user wants to set the bias voltages differently with respect to the reference voltage.
+Setting the VBIAS voltages asymmetrically about the VREF voltages have been left accessible to the user in order to change them in case the user wants to set the bias voltages differently with respect to the reference voltage.
 In order to access to the resistors the user must remove the dissipator plate: then the resistors can be replaced by using a soldering iron.